 Choices Along the Way

-Recognizing the need for broadly trained individuals, the program offers two concentrations from which students can choose based on personal interest and career goals: Science and Policy, and three minors: Science, Policy, and Studies
+Recognizing the need for broadly trained individuals, the program offers three concentrations from which students can choose based on personal interest and career goals: Science, Assessment and Policy, and three minors: Science, Policy, and Studies

 - Course Requirements in the B.S.
 Environmental Science Concentration